 William LeRoy Doughtry on several occasions related the following many years ago to Compatriot Joe Brown of the Atlanta Chapter.
 Compatriot Doughtry said that while he was stationed in Europe during World War I, he was in the company of some other men from the New England area who were having a party which he was not allowed to attend because it was restricted to members of the Sons of the Revolution or Sons of the American Revolution.
 Compatriot Doughtry knew that as a descendant of John Pope, who had been appointed as Captain in the North Carolina State Militia by the North Carolina Assembly in 1776, he was eligible in all respects and was determined to become a member as soon as he returned to Atlanta.
-It was under his urging and direction that the Georgia Society was formed with sixteen charter members.
-Those members along with their National and State Numbers were:
+It was under his urging members. and direction that the Georgia Society was formed with sixteen charter

-1 Georgia Society Source Book & Chapter Web Sites, additional research by Lt.
+Georgia Society Source Book & Chapter Web Sites, additional research by Lt.
 Col. Robert Galer, Col. George Thurmond, and Kline O. Pugh.